biointec/browniealigner/README.md

 5. The fifth part P(*)P shows the offset position of the node that the read aligns to (for both the forward and the reverse complement).
 6. The last part C(*)C, is the chain of nodes that the read aligns to.
 Nodes with the negative sign are reverse complement of those stored in nodes.stage2.

+# Some Implementation Details:
+Building graph:

+To reduce memory requirements, k-mers are encoded by 2k bits and stored in a memory-efficient hash map with only 2 bits overhead per entry.
+Overlap between k-mers is encoded by 8 bits: 4 bits to indicate if the k-mers can be left-extended with A, C, T or G and similarly 4 bits to represent right overlap.

+Indexing:

+To store k-mers and retrieve them later in an efficient way, we use google sparsehash.
+Per each k-mer, we store the node that it occurs and also the offset that it begins.
+However, it is possible that a read does not have a  valid k-mer the can be found in this table (i.e., if the read has too many errors such that you cannot find a single substring of length k without any error ).
+In this case, we use essaMEM.
+We first concatenate the sequences in all the nodes into a single string.
+The content of each node is followed by its NodeID.
+It makes it possible to find the corresponding node that a given pattern occurs within.

+Alignment:

+The reads are aligned back to the DBG using a seed-and-extend paradigm.
+In case a read contains at least one true k-mer, this k-mer is used as a seed that uniquely maps the read to a certain node in the DBG.
+A depth-first search (DFS) on the graph is performed to align both ends of the read beyond the seed(s).
+Pairwise alignments are used to find the optimal alignment path.
+Branch-and-bound conditions are used to limit the search space.
+For each branch, an upper bound is computed to the alignment score that could be obtained in that branch.
+The branch is discarded from the search procedure if it cannot improve the best solution found so far.
+In order to rapidly find candidate solutions with a high score, the DFS greedily prioritizes towards the node that appears best.

+Every time we need to compute the current similarity score of an aligning a read to some branches in the graph, we don't' compute the similarity score of the entire read with the whole branch, we only compute the similarity score between a part of a read which is not aligned yet with the corresponding node (the last node in that branch).
+Therefore, the similarity score of an aligning a read to a branch in the graph can be obtained by the summing over the similarity scores between parts of reads and their corresponding nodes in the graph.
+This avoids the quadratic number of computation of similarity score.

+Markov Model:

+To drive an n-Markov Table (1<n<=maxorder), we first align the reads to graph one by one.
+In the second step, for the reads that align to more than two nodes, the node chains are extracted.
+To avoid propagating potential errors to the model that arise as a result of a wrong alignment, only use seeds, i.e., perfect matches between (a part of) a read and the sequence implied by the path in the de Bruijn graph.
+Each seed is a chain of m (m>0) nodes.
+However, chains with less than 3 nodes are discarded.
+For the rest, all subchains in different size are extracted.
+Each subchain consists of a head (the rightmost node), the current node ( the second rightmost node) and tail ( rest of that subchain).
+An n-Markov transition table comprises N entries where N is the number of nodes in the graph.
+The current entry of this table keeps all the sub-chains with the same current node. in each entry, the frequency of observing each head is stored per tail.
+The sum of all frequencies is equal to the observed coverage of that chain.
+In BrownieAligner we are merely interested to find the transitions in this table that are wrong.
+These transitions are due to the wrong alignment in the first step.
+For example, imagine two paths with the same tail and current node, the frequency of seeing a particular head node is 1 and the frequency of seeing another head node is 100.
+We can maybe conclude that seeing the second head is wrong and should be avoided.
+The decision is made based on the coverage, length of that chain and the frequency of seeing a particular head.
+Please look at the paper for more information.

 # Report bugs
 Please report bugs to : Mahdi.Heydari@UGent.be